Health Information and Tools > Medications > Isatuximab - Injection

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using isatuximab.
 Isatuximab may harm an unborn baby.
-Ask about reliable forms of birth control while using this medication and for 5 months after stopping treatment.
+Ask about reliable forms of birth control while using this medication and for 5 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 When isatuximab is used in combination with pomalidomide, it must not be used during pregnancy.
 The combination may cause harm (possibly death) to an unborn baby.
 Talk to your doctor for more details.
 Females using these medications must use two reliable forms of birth control.
 Males using these medications must always use a condom during sexual activity.
 If you or your partner become pregnant, or if you think you or your partner may be pregnant, tell your doctor right away.

 It is unknown if this drug passes into breast milk.
-Because of the possible risk to the infant (especially when using with pomalidomide), breast-feeding while using this drug is not recommended.
-Consult your doctor before breast-feeding.
+Because of the possible risk to the infant (especially when using with pomalidomide), breastfeeding is not recommended while using this drug.
+Consult your doctor before breastfeeding.

 Drug Interactions